 The WIC has focused initial efforts on job placement and training strategies targeting the hospitality industry, which serve both job seekers and businesses.
-Based on conversations with employers and training providers and an analysis of labor market data, the WIC has decided to implement this component of the workforce intermediary strategy in two distinct phases – a job placement phase and a training phase.
+Based on conversations with employers and training providers and an analysis of labor market data, the WIC is implementing this component of the workforce intermediary strategy in two distinct phases – a job placement phase and a training phase.

 Construction Sector Strategy

 Request for Applications (RFA) for Workforce Intermediary Services

 The WIC anticipates awarding several grants for various workforce intermediary-related services in both the hospitality and construction industries.

 The following RFAs are currently active: